kyma-project/examples/trace-demo/README.md

 ### Browser Instrumentation and missing root spans

-The frontend application of the demo uses [browser instrumentation] and with that the root span of a trace is being created external to the cluster and will not be captured with the described setup.
-In Jaeger you can see a warning at the first span indicating that there is a parent span not being captured.
+The frontend application of the demo uses [browser instrumentation](https://github.com/open-telemetry/opentelemetry-demo/blob/main/docs/services/frontend.md#browser-instrumentation).
+Because of that, the root span of a trace is created externally to the cluster and will not be captured with the described setup.
+In Jaeger, you can see a warning at the first span indicating that there is a parent span that is not being captured.

-In order to capture the spans reported by the browser you need to expose the trace endpoint of the collector and configure the frontend to report the spans to that exposed endpoint.
+In order to capture the spans reported by the browser, you need to expose the trace endpoint of the collector and configure the frontend to report the spans to that exposed endpoint.

-To expose the frontend webapp and the relevant trace endpoint you can define an Istio Virtualservice as in the following.
+To expose the frontend web app and the relevant trace endpoint, define an Istio Virtualservice as in the following example.
->**CAUTION** the example is exposing the trace endpoint in an insecure way, do not use that on production
+>**CAUTION** The example shows an insecure way of exposing the trace endpoint.
+Do not use it in production.
 ```bash
 export CLUSTER_DOMAIN={my-domain}